I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Awnings allow you to keep your windows open when it is raining and also protect the interior of a coach from heat.

 Thermal windows lower road noise and do a great job of helping to maintain good internal temperatures in all kinds of weather.
 One thing to note is that, after a period of years, they will need to be repaired or replaced.
-RV Thermal Window Pros and Cons explains more about this issue.
+What You Need to Know Aabout RV Thermal Windows explains more about this issue.

 Manufacturers love to install day night shades and fancy valances because they look good, but the truth is that cleaning them is a nightmare, replacement is very expensive and after awhile, they become difficult to open and close and break easily.